 You can see examples of this Three Pronged Pricing Technique all over the interwebbers:

-Heck, even years ago when I sold my first-ever digital product I used this Tiered Pricing technique, and it worked great!
+Years ago when I sold my first-ever digital product, I used this Tiered Pricing technique, and it worked great!

 I was offering a product for $99 and then for $167 they could get the product AND a half-hour call with me.
 So I had a “Two Pronged” pricing structure.